 - To start an LLC in Ohio, you must register an available business name, appoint a statutory agent, file the articles of organization and create an operating agreement.

-To start an LLC in Ohio, you need to follow state requirements and file all legal paperwork.
+To form an LLC in Ohio, you need to follow state requirements and file all legal paperwork.

-1. Find a Name for Your Ohio LLC
+2. Choose a Name for Your Ohio LLC (Mandatory)

 The best way to find an appropriate LLC name for your new business is to brainstorm keywords about your brand and then pick one that makes sense for your company.